oliverearl/fixed-array-functions/README.md

 ## Requirements

-Currently, requires PHP 8 or above, but work to backport support for 7.4 is in progress.
-This package is designed for Laravel 8 and 9, but might play nicely with older versions, or with Lumen.
-Let us know.
+Currently, requires PHP 8.3 or above, and Laravel 11+.

 ## Installation